✓ Editorial & Content Standards

 Evidence-Based

 All health claims reference peer-reviewed research or established clinical guidelines.
-We cite sources and name researchers where relevant.
+We cite sources and name researchers where claims are non-obvious or clinically significant.

 🔎